How To Conduct A Successful Brand Audit.

 • Unearth strengths and weaknesses (Internal Branding vs External Branding)

 • Establish a clear understanding of market position in relation to the competition

 • Understand how your systems and infrastructure support your brand effectiveness

 Let’s face it; the reason businesses invest in brand building is because they believe it can help maximize ROI (Building Brand Equity).
 Companies as big as Apple, Google, and Amazon have created what Warren Buffett calls “a moat” around their business, by deploying brand building tactics.
 Brand value drives customer loyalty in a way that product benefits can’t do alone while increasing the value of a business.

 Below we dive into the nuts and bolts of a brand audit.

 What businesses gain from conducting a brand audit is an overall metric of performance.

 How inspired are your employees to bring their best efforts to the company day in and out?
 How are your marketing efforts driving sales and repeat customers?
 What is the overall community opinion of your business?
-These are all insights we are trying to attach a number to in order to monitor performance.
+These are all insights we are trying to attach a number to monitor performance.

-Tracking employee satisfaction may require monitoring turnover of employees, surveys to rate satisfaction with their current responsibilities and relationships with other team members.
-Then developing a system for ranking these metrics in a database.
+Tracking employee satisfaction may require monitoring turnover of employees, surveys to rate satisfaction with their current responsibilities and relationships with other team members; Then developing a system for ranking these metrics in a database.